Cementoenamel junction

 In dental anatomy, the cementoenamel junction (CEJ) is the location where the enamel, which covers the anatomical crown of a tooth, and the cementum, which covers the anatomical root of a tooth, meet.
 Informally it is known as the neck of the tooth.
 The border created by these two dental tissues has much significance as it is usually the location where the gingiva (gums) attaches to a healthy tooth by fibers called the gingival fibers.
+It is almost synonymous with the cervical margin, where the crown and root meet, and is also referred to as the tooth's neck or cervical line.

 Active recession of the gingiva reveals the cementoenamel junction in the mouth and is usually a sign of an unhealthy condition.
 The loss of attachment is considered a more reliable indicator of periodontal disease.
 The CEJ is the site of major tooth resorption.
 A significant proportion of tooth loss is caused by tooth resorption, which occurs in 5 to 10 percent of the population.
 The clinical location of CEJ which is a static landmark, serves as a crucial anatomical site for the measurement of probing pocket depth (PPD) and clinical attachment level (CAL).
 The CEJ varies between subjects, but also between teeth from the same person.

 There exists a normal variation in the relationship of the cementum and the enamel at the cementoenamel junction.
 In about 60–65% of teeth, the cementum overlaps the enamel at the CEJ, while in about 30% of teeth, the cementum and enamel abut each other with no overlap.
 In only 5–10% of teeth, there is a space between the enamel and the cementum at which the underlying dentin is exposed.

+Anatomy

+The cervical margin, also known as the cervical line or neck of the tooth, represents the boundary between the enamel covering the crown and the cementum covering the root.
+The cementum typically overlaps the enamel, although in some cases, it may meet edge-to-edge.

+The cervical region includes the residual tooth structure between the gingival margin and the bone crest, encompassing the supragingival tooth area (STA) and gingival sulcus.